Small balcony decor ideas and inspiration

 • “Dining” tables – so your balcony’s small, that’s fine!
 There are hacks for that:

-o Like this table that hangs on your balcony railing
+o Like a table that hangs on your balcony railing

 o This one that folds up when you’re done with it